TimothyElems/timothyelems.github.io/content/posts/init.md

 +++

 # Khalil Mack
-- end of season evals
+- end of season, players vote
-- add picture and youtube vidja
+- use pictures and videos